bethschoenberg/https-github.com-nvaccess/internals.md

 - site_scons: Other packages built by SCons are stored here.
 - source: This is where Python portion of NVDA lives.
 We'll talk about contents of this directory throughout this article.
 - uninstaller: Routines used by NVDA's uninstaller is stored here.
-- user_docs: Documentation files ofr NVDA are stored in this folder.
+- user_docs: Documentation files for NVDA are stored in this folder.

 ### NVDA components overview